AlcoholRehabHelp Logo

 Discrimination can lead to mental health issues, including anxiety and depression.
 Those affected may experience distress, fear, and feelings of low self-esteem.

 Many people turn to binge drinking and illicit drugs to self-medicate.
+Self-medication often makes mental health illnesses worse and leads to substance use disorders.

 Many people in the LGBTQ+ community do not have the same support systems as their heterosexual counterparts.
 Many queer people also lose support from their families and loved ones when they come out.

-Homelessness is a big problem among young members of the LGBTQ+ community.
+As such, homelessness is a big problem among young members of the LGBTQ+ community.
 They often run away or are shunned by their families and loved ones.

-Rehab
+LGBTQ+ Rehab Centers

-An LGBTQ+ rehab center or treatment program is designed to help the LGBTQ+ community.
-They usually provide programs categorized by sexual orientation or gender identity.
+LGBTQ+ treatment centers usually provide programs categorized by sexual orientation or gender identity, including:

 Dual-Diagnosis Therapy

-Patients may be addicted to more than one substance or experience co-occurring mental health disorders.
-They may also have additional health issues, such as HIV/AIDS or hepatitis.
+Patients may also be addicted to more than one substance.
+They may have additional health issues like HIV/AIDS or hepatitis.
+Most specialty treatment centers offer dual diagnosis treatment.

 Counseling Services for Loved Ones